To the Moon: A History of Bitcoin Price Manipulation

 Date Written: June 30, 2020

+Bitcoin’s price volatility is often attributed to speculative mania.
 Unmolested prices have been shown to exhibit an expected, natural distribution characterized by Benford’s law.
 Deviations from this distribution indicate an anomaly, and typically that anomaly is caused by some type of fraud.
-With bitcoin, we conducted an analysis for the entire period of daily closing prices from July 2010 through May 2020.
-We also conducted analyses for calendar years 2011-2019.
+For bitcoin, the entire period of daily closing prices from July 2010 through May 2020 was analyzed.
+Analyses for calendar years 2011-2019 was also conducted.
 We can say with near 100% confidence that bitcoin’s price has been fraudulently manipulated at some point in its lifespan since 2010.
-We can say with 95% confidence that bitcoin was manipulated in 2013; 95% confidence that bitcoin was manipulated in 2017; and 98% confidence that bitcoin was manipulated in 2019.
+We can say with 95% confidence that bitcoin was manipulated in 2013; 95% confidence that bitcoin was manipulated in 2018; and 98% confidence that bitcoin was manipulated in 2019.

 Keywords: Bitcoin, Cryptocurrency, Valuation, Benford’s Law, Fraud, Manipulation, Economics, Volatility, Forensic Accounting

 JEL Classification: C46, G11, G12, G14, G29, G41, K14, K24, K42, M42